viamrobotics/docs/docs/tutorials/services/constrain-motion.md

 ---
-title: "Add Constraints to a Motion Plan"
+title: "Add Constraints and Transforms to a Motion Plan"
 linkTitle: "Add Motion Constraints"
 weight: 25
 type: "docs"
-description: "Use constraints with the Motion Service to move robot components in specific ways."
+description: "Use constraints and transforms with the Motion Service to move robot components in specific ways."
-webmSrc: "/tutorials/videos/motion_armmoving.webm"
+webmSrc: "/tutorials/videos/motion_constraints.webm"
-mp4Src: "/tutorials/videos/motion_armmoving.mp4"
+mp4Src: "/tutorials/videos/motion_constraints.mp4"
+images: ["/tutorials/videos/motion_constraints.jpg"]
-videoAlt: "An arm moving in a plane with the Motion Service"
+videoAlt: "An arm moving a cup from one side of a tissue box to the other, across a table.
+The cup stays upright."
 tags: ["arm", "gripper", "motion", "services"]
 # SMEs: Motion Team
 ---